Mobile Heavy Equipment Mechanics

 - Operate and inspect machines or heavy equipment to diagnose defects.

-Heavy Equipment Mechanics with little to no experience tend to make between $32160 and $39100 while the more experienced ones make over $59320 per year.
+Mobile Heavy Equipment Mechanics with little to no experience tend to make between $33910 and $41700 while the more experienced ones can earn over $62830 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Heavy Equipment Mechanic is to move to a higher paying state like DC.
-Right now, the highest paying states for Heavy Equipment Mechanics are DC, MA, AK, HI and ND.
+One of the easiest ways to increase your salary as a Mobile Heavy Equipment Mechanic is to move to a higher paying state like AK.
+Right now, the highest paying states for Mobile Heavy Equipment Mechanics are AK, HI, CA, WY and NV.

-3 other factors that can increase your salary as A Heavy Equipment Mechanic is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Mobile Heavy Equipment Mechanic is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Heavy Equipment Mechanics what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Mobile Heavy Equipment Mechanics what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.